omnetpp/omnetpp/ui/org.omnetpp.cdt/templating-readme.txt

-Project templates are read from the templates/project folder of OMNeT++ projects.
+Wizard templates are read from the templates/ folder of OMNeT++ projects.

 In that folder, every subfolder that contains a template.properties file is treated as a project template.
 (Other folders are ignored.)